redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.objectives.md

 After completing the lesson, students will be able to:

-- demonstrate understanding of the structure of HTML
+- demonstrate understanding of structure in HTML

 - demonstrate understanding the usage of tags and elements

-- able to write HTML code
+- able to write proper nested HTML code